Wage Disputes/Class Actions:

 Recovered over $5 million, under ERISA, for thousands of employees who had their employer 401(k) plan invested in an investment that failed.
 (Northern District of Illinois; Chicago)

-In 2018, obtained a reversal and remand before the 7th Circuit Court of Appeals for our client who sued for overtime wages and other relief under the FLSA.
+In 2018, obtained a reversal and remand before the 7th Circuit Court of Appeals for our Illinois-based client who sued for overtime wages and other relief under the FLSA.
 To read more, click here or here or here or here or here.

 In Cook County, Illinois we brought claims under the Illinois Wage Payment and Collection Act against a clothing store retailer who allegedly deducted money from paychecks without consent.
 The case was successfully settled on a class-wide basis.